BRAIN-Aalto/brain-aalto.github.io/src/index.md

 nav-home: true
 ---

-# Welcome to the BRAIN Lab webpage!
+# Welcome to the BRAIN Lab webpage

 In the *Bidirectional Research in AI and Neuroscience* Lab (BRAIN), we seek to understand how both humans and artificial systems treat visual scenes, with a particular attention to cases where humans are more robust than AI.
 For this, we adopt an interdisciplinary approach comprising: